iagoferreirati/openmetadata/openmetadata/readme.md

 helm install openmetadata open-metadata/openmetadata If the default configuration is not applicable, you can update the values listed below in a values.yaml file and run

-helm upgrade openmetadata open-metadata/openmetadata --values values.yaml --namespace openmetadata
+helm upgrade -i openmetadata open-metadata/openmetadata --values values.yaml --namespace openmetadata --create-namespace

 Username - admin@open-metadata.org